Requirement for Posting of Performance

 Q: How long must these items remain on our website?

-A: As statute does not specify an expiration date, these items should follow local district policy for web postings and should be updated annually with the release of new reports.
+A: Statute does not specify an expiration date, these items should follow local district policy for web postings and should be updated annually with the release of new reports.